DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-18 More Stuff After Art Meeting.md

 ### Method 1: Indexed Color
 - In the top bar, select Image > Mode > Indexed Color
 - In the dialog box that pops up, select "Local (Perceptual)" for the palette.
-- For the number of colors, I've experimented
+- For the number of colors, I've experimented with 16 and 32, but you can go for whatever you think looks best.
+I will say, though, reducing the colors too much, especially on an image with a wide range of colors, can make the image look weird.
+-

 # Texture Import Settings
 ![](<../../../_Meta/Attachments/Pasted image 20250518154551.png>)